 We currently use the D810 and really don’t see any need to upgrade in the near future, because quality and megapixels are better and bigger than a wedding photographer would need.

 For many of you who are about to purchase our first camera, For Nikon, you can start out super simply with the basic model which is comparable to what I started out with, the Nikon D3400.

 Or the Canon Rebel T5 for your most basic of photography needs.
-These cameras have the lowest quality of ISO capabilities, but this shouldn't scare you.
-It just means you need to be aware of this in locations with space light.
+These cameras have the lowest quality of ISO capabilities, but this shouldn’t scare you.
+It just means you need to be aware of this in locations with sparse light.
 ISO can make much more sense to you as explained in more depth in The Capture Course.